 Cakewalk is one of the oldest digital audio workstations going around and recently received a significant upgrade from its previous model — Cakewalk Sonar.
 After Gibson halted production last year, Bandlab snapped it up and made it free for all music lovers.

-If you’re looking for the most comprehensive free music making software at absolutely zero cost, Bandlab have got you covered.
+If you’re looking for the most comprehensive free music making software at absolutely zero cost, Bandlab has got you covered.

-Tracktion T7 involves one of the most impressive business models on the market.
-Every year the free music making software gets an upgrade and the previous model has it’s price tag shaved off.
-The latest version to drop the cost is Tracktion T7.
+Tracktion Waveform involves one of the most impressive business models on the market.
+Every year the free music making software gets an upgrade and the previous model has its price tag shaved off.
+The latest version to drop the cost is Tracktion Waveform.

 This impressive interface is as user friendly as Garage Band yet with a little extra sheen.
 It features unlimited audio and MIDI tracks — depending on your hardware capabilities — plus it allows multiple plug in formats such as VST and Audio Units.